OCR-D/ocrd-website/site/en/setup.md

 # To stop research data repository
 docker-compose stop
 ```

 ### Testing the installation

-The write access to the service is secured with a password, which is preset when you use the docker installation.
-There is an 'ingest' user for ingesting files.
-(Password: 'ingest')
+The write access to the service is secured with a password, which is preset
+when you use the docker installation.
+There is an 'ingest' user for ingesting
+files.
+(Password: `ingest`)

 1. Upload zipped BagIt container to metastore.
 ```sh
 curl -u ingest:ingest -v -F "file=@zippedBagItContainer" http://localhost:8080/api/v1/metastore/bagit